jphaugla/KafkaSparkDSEDemo/docsrc/content/delivery/delivery.md

 ## Content

-The proofshop is built around the concept of DS Bank, a hypothetical financial institution looking to immediately detect fraudulent activity
+The proofshop is built around the concept of an IOT streaming application.
+A python script uses a descriptive sensor metadata file to generate realistic sensor data to a kafka queue.

 ##  Presentation

-The presentation to be used with the workshop can be found here: https://drive.google.com/open?id=1lK--68IkNX5GWG2Kxjshwtlv-evdOP57
+The presentation to be used with the workshop can be found here: https://drive.google.com/open?id=11GG5MqGPaEjWSkBUxZFVB6Y06EmDmlbs

 ## Hands-On Exercises